ivansg44/biof-501-project/README.md

 ### What happens during a comparison?

+The fasta files for the complete reference and sample segments undergo a pairwise alignment using the [Needleman-Wunsch algorithm][needle], which outputs alignment files in the [`pairwise-alignments/`][pairwise-aligns] directory.

+[pairwise-aligns]: pairwise-alignments/

-The fasta files for the complete reference and sample segments undergo a pairwise alignment.
-Then, we iterate over the aligned segment genomes to mark the nucleotide position (relative to the reference genome) where a mutation in the sample genome has occurred.
+Then, we iterate over the alignments using the [`viz_alignment.py`][viz-align] script to mark the nucleotide position (relative to the reference genome) where a mutation in the sample genome has occurred.
+Refer to Fig. 2. for an annotated snippet from an alignment file, demonstrating how the file is parsed.

-FIGURE
+[viz-align]: viz_alignment.py

+![Pairwise alignment example][pairwise-align]

+[pairwise-align]: assets/images/pairwise-alignment.svg

 #### Note on sample size: